SBP Premium Calculator (Survivor Benefit Plan)

 Coverage types at a glance (simplified for this calculator)

 SBP can be elected in multiple ways.
-This calculator provides a simplified estimate using one rate per selection.
-Use this table as an interpretation guide for what the calculator is doing—not as official DFAS rate tables.
+This comparison table is an interpretation guide for what the calculator is doing—not an official DFAS rate table.

 Assumptions & limitations (important)